Update handling

 Start

-method launches the process of receiving updates from Telegram for your bot.
+The start method launches the process of receiving updates from Telegram for your bot.
 Depending on the parameters provided, the bot can use long-polling or webhook to receive events.
-This method initializes the bot, loads lazy plugins, and calls the onStart
+This method initializes the bot, loads lazy plugins, and calls the onStart hook.

 Signature: